-Contractor shall utilize the following general air sampling strategy during the project, as appropriate and as required by the City, ECIA, RLF, or the contract documents.
+Contractor and/or its subcontractor QEP shall utilize the following general air sampling strategy during the project, as appropriate and as required by the City, ECIA, RLF, or the contract documents.
 This section of the document details the type of air sampling that will be performed for this project.

 Fibers referred to in this section shall be either all fibers regardless of composition as counted by NIOSH Method 7400 or asbestos fibers of any size as counted using USEPA's TEM method.
 3.6.1 Air Sampling During Removal